danybeam/ToDo-spec/README.md

 ----

-This template is available under the Creative Commons Attribution-ShareAlike 4.0 International Public License, meaning you are free to use it for any purpose, commercial or non-commercial under the same or similar license.
+This project is available under the Creative Commons Attribution-ShareAlike 4.0 International Public License, meaning you are free to use it for any purpose, commercial or non-commercial under the same or similar license.
 If you use it in your project, I'd love to hear about it!
 (Find me here: [@danybeam](https://twitter.com/danybeam))
 But you are in no way required to do so.

+This project CONTRIBUTING guidelines have been adapted from [nayafia's template](https://github.com/nayafia/contributing-template)